Enalean/tuleap-documentation-en/languages/en/user-guide/intro.rst

 Introduction
 ============

-Tuleap is a free and Open Source Suite to improve management of software projects and connect with team members.
+Tuleap is a Suite to improve management of software projects and connect with team members.
 With a single web-based solution, CTO, project managers, developers, quality managers and other users can easily build, deploy smart and quality projects.